nexmo-community/transcribe-comprehend-client/README.md

 git push heroku master
 ```

-On your Heroku dashboard where your application page is shown, click on `Open App` button, that hostname is the one to be used under your corresponding [Vonage Voice API application Capabilities](https://dashboard.nexmo.com/applications) (click on your application, then [Edit]).
+On your Heroku dashboard where your application page is shown, click on `Open App` button, that hostname is the one to be used under your corresponding [Vonage Voice API application Capabilities](https://dashboard.nexmo.com/applications) (click on your application, then [Edit]).</br>
+See more details in above section **Set up your Vonage Voice API client application credentials and phone number**.